anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 An example case for the registrar revoking the issued LDevID for the pledge is when the pledge was not able to verify the received LDevID certificate and therefore did send a 406 (Not Acceptable) response.
 In this case the registrar may revoke the LDevID certificate as the pledge did no accepted it for installation.

-The registrar-agent may use the response to signal success / failure to the service technician operating the registrar agent.
+The Registrar-Agent may use the response to signal success / failure to the service technician operating the Registrar-Agent.
 Within the server log the registrar SHOULD capture this telemetry information.

 ## Request Pledge-Status by Registrar-Agent from Pledge {#exchanges_uc2_5}

-The following assumes that a registrar-agent may need to query the status of a pledge.
+The following assumes that a Registrar-Agent may need to query the status of a pledge.
 This information may be useful to solve errors, when the pledge was not able to connect to the target domain during the bootstrapping.
 The pledge MAY provide a dedicated endpoint to accept status-requests.

 Preconditions:

-* Registrar-agent: possesses LDevID (RegAgt), may have a list of serial numbers of pledges to be queried and a list of corresponding manufacturer trust anchors to be able to verify signatures performed with the IDevID credential.
+* Registrar-Agent: possesses LDevID (RegAgt), may have a list of product-serial-number(s) of pledges to be queried and a list of corresponding manufacturer trust anchors to be able to verify signatures performed with the IDevID credential.
 * Pledge: may already possess domain credentials and LDevID(Pledge), or may not possess one or both of these.

 ~~~~ aasvg